Wedding of Princess Madeleine of Sweden and Christopher O’Neill

 Photo credit: Swedish Royal Court, Jonas Ekströmer/Scanpix

-The Wedding Banquet was held at Drottningholm Palace at 8 pm.
-It was a private event and not televised like that of Crown Princess Victoria in 2010.
+The wedding banquet was held at Drottningholm Palace at 8 pm.
+It was a private event and not televised like the wedding banquet of Crown Princess Victoria in 2010.
 Once the guests and the bride and groom arrived, a group photo was taken on the steps of the palace before proceeding inside for the banquet.
 The guests enjoyed the following menu:

 Swedish delicacies